 Caroline’s Camino: The beauty in every step

 Caroline from Caminoways.com walked the last 111km of the Camino Francés in a very rainy March this year.
+Despite this, she found beauty in every step.
 She tells us her heartwarming story of friendship, fatigue and a lot of wine!

 It is a truth universally acknowledged that if you are going to walk the Camino, then you must start at the end, and then you come back and do the rest.
 Or at least was in this case, when my friend and I decided to walk the Camino.

 Sarria to Santiago is the most popular, accessible, sociable, serviced, well-marked Camino route.
 If you’re travelling by yourself, don’t worry you won’t be for long.
 If one were to attempt to count the number of times you would say ‘Buen Camino’ along the way, one would probably be clocking up as many well wishes as kilometres.
 The sense of camaraderie on the walk is touching.
 Everyone is walking in the same direction to the giant spires of the Cathedral of Santiago Compostela, some slower than others but unlike so many things in life the Camino is not a competition.
 There is beauty in every step and not just at the finish line.
 Whether you are 12, 22 or 92, fit and fancy free or weighed down with the weight of the world; whether you are walking with friends or have some personal reason to be taking on the Camino, you will belong on this walk, to this walk and for a little while this walk will belong to you too.